bundlewatch/bundlewatch.io/docs/reference/configuration.md

 ## `ci`
-This object, enables lots of the [really cool features of bundlewatch](getting-started/the-best-parts).
+This object, enables the [core features of bundlewatch](getting-started/using-bundlewatch).
 ```js
 {
     githubAccessToken: ciEnv.githubAccessToken,